thesadru/disnake/docs/api.rst

         - A nickname was changed
         - They were server muted or deafened (or it was undone)
-        - They were timed out
+        - They were timed ot

         When this is the action, the type of :attr:`~AuditLogEntry.target` is the :class:`Member` or :class:`User` who got updated.